Sending Messages Ahead

-Watching a documentary about Einstein, it came to me that I think he and I think alike.
-It is a process of observation and imagination… and then explanation… We resort to mathematics only to validate and refine intuition.
-Thus imagination is, at first, more important than tangible fact.
+Watching a documentary about Einstein, it came to me that he and I think alike.
+It is a process of observation and imagination… and then explanation.
+We resort to mathematics only to validate and refine intuition; thus, imagination is, at first, more important than tangible fact.
 Same with GCS.

 What I do understand is the power of intuition, what is called “heart logic.”
 I can operate on “feel” and after deep thought, after long sessions of internal juggling of viewpoints, I settle on what just has to be the answer.
 This is how I survived in our universe of civil engineers without having taken calculus.
-It becomes overwhelmingly intuitive that 3 rows of small inclusions are superior to a theoretically-equal, single large element.
+It becomes overwhelmingly intuitive that three rows of small inclusions are superior to a theoretically-equal, single large element.
 Not on paper, but certainly in a world which includes so many more variables than traditional mathematics would consider.
 Solutions which must include and accommodate logistics, economics and even personalities.

 Failure = Success